KMhlongo/wallethub-service/README.md

 ## Description

-Backend service to be used with the WalletHub App.
+Backend service to be used with wallethub-app.

 ## Insutrctions